 Early Design for Manufacturability (DFM) analysis is the fastest way to cut costs in custom injection molding.
 Uniform wall thickness, proper draft angles (1–2 degrees), and removal of unnecessary undercuts can reduce mold complexity and lower mold fabrication costs by 20–50%.

-Our free DFM review before tooling identifies these savings before tooling begins.
+Our free DFM review before tooling can identify these savings before tooling begins.

 2. Choose the Right Tooling